 - Provides reasons for reaching this conclusion.

-This new legislative requirement is intended to help combat misclassification of status due to non-compliant blanket or role-based assessments.
-Crucially, the draft amendments clarify that the requirement for an SDS is not met if the client fails to take ‘reasonable care’ in arriving at its decision.
-Should this be the case, the client assumes the position of ‘fee-payer’ which would typically be held by a recruitment agency.
+The SDS is intended to help combat misclassification of status due to non-compliant blanket or role-based assessments and ensure that any recruitment agency in the supply chain pays the correct tax if the engagement is "Inside IR35".
+Crucially, the requirement for an SDS is not met if the client fails to take ‘reasonable care’ in arriving at its decision.
+Should this be the case, the client assumes liability for the tax, and not the recruitment agency.

 What does reasonable care mean?

-Though the draft legislation fails to explain what ‘reasonable care’ means, an examination of HMRC’s own practices and the case law offers some clarity.
-This suggests that even a minor misdemeanour can fall foul of the requirement.
-Philip Manley, former HMRC inspector and current director of PMTC Ltd, explains:
+Though the legislation fails to explain what ‘reasonable care’ means, an examination of HMRC’s own practices and the case law offers some clarity.

 - Where the taxpayer makes a careless error (in providing information to HMRC)